-For the past decade, Barbez has performed across the United States and Europe including engagements at UCLA's Royce Hall in Los Angeles, sharing the bill with the MC5 and Sun Ra Arkestra, the Festival Musicas Do Mondo in Sines, Portugal and the Museum of Jewish Art and History in Paris, France.
+Barbez has performed across the United States and Europe including engagements at the Festival Musicas del Mundo in Sines, Portugal, UCLA's Royce Hall in Los Angeles, sharing the bill with the MC5 and Sun Ra Arkestra, the Festival Territoria in Moscow, Russia, and the Museum of Jewish Art and History in Paris, France.
 Over its history, Barbez has collaborated with a diverse group of musicians including Dawn McCarthy of Faun Fables, the cellist Julia Kent of Antony and the Johnsons, and the singer and guitarist Nils Frykdahl of Sleepytime Gorilla Museum.
 The group has also been privileged to perform with a wide variety of groups including Cat Power, Devendra Banhart, Godspeed You!
 Black Emperor, and the Angels of Light, among many others.

 Barbez maintains a long-running collaboration with the experimental theatre director, filmmaker, and playwright, John Jesurun, a MacArthur "genius" grant winner, and have composed and performed scores for several of Jesurun's theatrical works, which have been staged at the Berliner Festspiele, in Berlin, Germany and the Rubin Museum of Himalayan Art in New York.
-Jesurun, who directed the renowned "Last Goodbye" video for Jeff Buckley, has directed two videos for the band from their Paul Celan-inspired record, Force of Light.
+Jesurun, who directed the renowned "Last Goodbye" video for Jeff Buckley, has directed three videos for the band.
 Barbez has also contributed music for several dance works, including One and The Making of Americans, both choreographed by the Bessie-award winner Juliette Mapp and presented, respectively, by Danspace Project and Dance Theatre Workshop in New York.

-Barbez is currently made up of the following members: Dan Kaufman (Rebecca Moore, Shelley Hirsch) guitar, Pamelia Kurstin (David Byrne, Cibo Matto) theremin, Peter Hess (Balkan Beat Box) clarinet, Danny Tunick (The Clean, Bang on a Can All-Stars) marimba, vibraphone, Catherine McRae (Sam Green, the Quavers) violin, Peter Lettre (Shearwater) bass, and John Bollinger (Sway Machinery) drums.
+Barbez is made up of the following members: Dan Kaufman (Rebecca Moore) guitar, Pamelia Kurstin (David Byrne, Simone Dinnerstein) theremin, Peter Hess (Philip Glass Ensemble) clarinet, bass clarinet Danny Tunick (The Clean) marimba, vibraphone, Catherine McRae (filmmaker Sam Green, the Quavers) violin, Peter Lettre (Shearwater) bass, and John Bollinger (Sway Machinery) drums.